deepakbackuply/softaculous_api/cpanel/guide/list_backup_loc.md

 ## List backup locations using Softaculous API Guide
-This document explains how to list the backup location using Softaculous API.
+This guide explains how to list the backup location using Softaculous API.

 ### via cURL
 ```php